dohertyguirand/Scrolling-Platfomer-Game-Engine/doc/API_CHANGES.md

 create new Entity instances.
 - 4/14/20 Added ``getProfiles`` so View can ask for a list of the existing users
 - 4/14/20 Changed the return type of ``getProfiles`` to use the same class as View
+- 4/15/20 Changed return type of ``getBasicGameInfo`` to be list of list of strings, to allow it to return variables in addition to level IDs

 ## Game API
 - getEntities now returns an observable list instead of list